Professional Advisory - Duty to Report

 The Ontario Association of Children’s Aid Societies

-The CFSA requires that you report suspicions of physical, sexual and emotional abuse, neglect and risk of harm to a children’s aid society.
+The CYFSA requires that you report suspicions of physical, sexual and emotional abuse, neglect and risk of harm to a children’s aid society.

 The College’s Ethical Standards for the Teaching Profession and the Standards of Practice for the Teaching Profession provide moral and practical groundwork for this advice.
 Developed by College members and members of the public to guide and inform Ontario Certified Teachers, the standards – reflected in this advice and found on the College’s website – inform your professional judgment.